Iyan2002/levina/README.md

 python3 -m venv venv
 . ./venv/bin/activate
 # install requirements
-pip install -r requirements.txt
+pip install -Ur requirements.txt
+# setup config
+cd eduu
+nano config.py (type CTRL + s to save change & CTRL + x to exit)
 # run the bot
 python3 -m eduu
 ```

-or if you using systemd take a look at [this](https://gist.github.com/Zxce3/584309dade0a72e4eb8423f6fc44e594)
+Or if you using systemd take a look at [this](https://gist.github.com/Zxce3/584309dade0a72e4eb8423f6fc44e594)

 make a file named `eduubot.service` and fill it with one of there